Catherine Higgs

 Research Summary

-Southern Africa; Portuguese Africa; Atlantic World; religion; politics; activism; labour; agriculture; policy.
+Southern Africa; Portuguese Africa; Atlantic World; activism; politics; labor; agriculture; policy.

 Courses & Teaching

-Africa; South Africa; British and Portuguese colonialism; religious history; women's history; world history.
+Africa (commodities, cities, imperialism and decolonization); Southern and South Africa; British and Portuguese colonialism; political history; women's history; contemporary world history.

 Biography

-Higgs’ scholarship has focused on the intersections of politics, religion, labour and activism.
+Her scholarship has focused on the intersections of politics, activism, and labor.
 Her approach is interdisciplinary and transnational.
 She is the author of Chocolate Islands: Cocoa, Slavery, and Colonial Africa, which examines the Cadbury cocoa scandal in Portuguese colonial Africa.
-The Ghost of Equality: The Public Lives of D. D. T. Jabavu of South Africa, 1885-1959, explores the impact of a noted African political activist, who was also South Africa’s first black university professor.
-Her new manuscript, Sisters for Justice: Small Acts in the Transformation of Apartheid South Africa is under review.
+Her book, The Ghost of Equality: The Public Lives of D. D. T. Jabavu of South Africa, 1885-1959explores the impact of a noted African political activist, who was also South Africa’s first black university professor.
+Her new book manuscript, Sisters for Justice: Small Acts in the Transformation of Apartheid South Africa is under contract with the University of Wisconsin press and is forthcoming in 2025.
+The book chronicles the activism of Catholic sisters during the apartheid era.
 Higgs is, in addition, the lead editor of Stepping Forward: Black Women in Africa and the Americas, and a co-editor of In India and East Africa/E-Indiya nase East Africa: A Travelogue in isiXhosa and English.

 Her research has been funded by the National Humanities Center, the American Philosophical Society, the Luso-American Foundation, the Rockefeller Foundation, and the Social Sciences and Humanities Research Council.

-Higgs teaches about Africa, Southern Africa and the Atlantic World.
+Higgs teaches about Africa, Southern Africa, West Africa and the Atlantic World, and contemporary world history.
 Newer courses focus on commodities, labor and public policy, including China’s investment in Africa.

 Degrees